 A key component to ensuring the sustainability of eels is to maintain spawner escapement.
 As a sustainability measure, the Mohaka, Motu and much of the Whanganui River catchments were closed to commercial fishing in early 2005 to aid spawning escapement.
 The importance of adequate spawner escapement for eels is evident from the three northern hemisphere (A. anguilla, A. rostrata and A. japonica) species, which are all extensively fished at all stages of their estuarine/freshwater life stage and are subject to a variety of anthropogenic impacts similar to the situation in New Zealand.
-There has been a substantial decline in recruitment for all three northern hemisphere species since the mid-1970s with less than 1% of juvenile resources estimated to be remaining for major populations in 2003 (Quebec Declaration of Concern 2003)."The recent recruitment increase of some stocks, and the relative stability of others, indicate that after many decades of continued decline depleted eel stocks around the world have the potential to recover" (Dekker and Casselman 2014).
+There has been a substantial decline in recruitment for all three northern hemisphere species since the mid-1970s with less than 1% of juvenile resources estimated to be remaining for major populations in 2003 (Quebec Declaration of Concern 2003).
+More recently, Dekker & Casselman (2014) concluded that "the recent recruitment increase of some [northern hemisphere] stocks, and the relative stability of others, indicate that after many decades of continued decline depleted eel stocks around the world have the potential to recover".